pombredanne/AjguDB/README.rst

 - schemaless
 - single thread
 - transaction-less
-- LGPLv2.1 or later
+- GPLv2 or GPLv3

-AjguDB wants to be a fast enough python graph database for exploring connected data in.
+AjguDB wants to be a fast enough python graph database for exploring connected data.

 ChangeLog
 =========

 0.7
 ---

 - ajgudb: you can threat ``AjguDB`` as simple key/value store via its methods ``AjguDB.get(key)``, ``AjguDB.set(key, value)`` and ``AjguDB.remove(key)``